ojarsbuddy/ojarsdotdev/README.md

 ## Notes

 The `small` tag works better inside the paragraph element.
+It does not impose its structure outside the paragraph.